jalapic/engsoccerdata/readme.txt

 -  n_offs.r                 - Will return the scorelines that have occurred n number of times

+-  opponentfreq.r           - Calculates how often a team has played against other teams

 #Compiled by James Curley July 2014